NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 To avoid conflicts (i.e., the Hades II enemy appearing in a Hades run), we need to rename these enemies.
 This needs to be done in a lot of places:

-- In `NameMappingData.lua`, add the old and new enemy name to the `EnemyNameMappings` table.
+- In `NameMappingData.lua`, add the old and new enemy name to the `mod.EnemyNameMappings` table.
   - This will rename the key in a couple of places: The Helptext files during installation, in `EnemyDataHandler.lua`, `EnemySets.lua`
   <!-- TODO: Complete this with everywhere replacements are done - use LightRanged as an example -->